PDXtoday City Guide Play Banner

 Table of Contents

-About a month ago, we had an important question about hot dogs.
+We’ve got an important question about hot dogs for you.
 No, not whether they are sandwiches or not, but rather — why doesn’t Portland have its own signature frankfurter?

 We asked our readers to do their wurst and help us come up with a culinary creation that would not only be unique, but also incorporate some of our city’s quintessential flavors.

 The suggestions we received were so deliciously quirky, they’d make any “Chopped” contestant squirm.
-For toppings, one person proposed pickled rose petals (yes, they’re edible); other ideas included curried Dungeness crab, truffle salt + Tillamook smoked black pepper cheese.
+For toppings, one person proposed pickled rose petals (yes, they’re edible); other ideas included curried Dungeness crab, truffle salt, and Tillamook smoked black pepper cheese.

 A maple bar doughnut with bacon on top